theisel/astro-portabletext/astro-portabletext/docs/types.md

    */
   isInline: boolean;
   /**
-   * Set when `style` is used within an Astro component, should be used when defined.
+   * ⚠️ As of Astro V3, this has no impact and should be ignored.
+   * It will be dropped in future release.
    */
   class?: string | undefined | null;
 }